TheaZh/group27-proj3/README.md

   5. \[derelict vehicle(with license plate)] => \[blocked driveway(no access)] (Conf: 89.0963%, Supp: 36.679%)
   6. \[illegal parking(posted parking sign violation)] => \[noise - residential(loud music/party)] (Conf: 85.711%, Supp: 48.5392%)
   7. \[sanitation condition(15 street cond/dump-out/drop-off)] => \[blocked driveway(no access)] (Conf: 82.1169%, Supp: 41.1244%)

+  Our result is close to real situation.
+For example, combining results with the actual situation, if people invite their friends to have a party at home, it's much likely that the music or their talking is loud.
+And host's friends who drive to the party may park their cars illegally.
+So when complaint about illegal parking or derelict vehicle happen, there are great possibilities that residents are having noisy parties in their house at the same community.

+  What surprise us is the rule '\[heat/hot water(apartment only)] => \[noise - residential(loud music/party)]' which has great confidence and support value.
+We guess that an apartment that often has heat/hot water problem may have poor facility condition, and this leads to the poor sound isolation of walls, which makes noise problem much more serious.